xunreal75/flutterlocation/README.md

 - 👨‍💻️ Easy to use
 - 🛰 Handles requesting permission and enabling GPS automatically for you
-- 🔋 Highly configurable so you get the best performance / battery ratio for your usecase
+- 🔋 Highly configurable so you get the best performance / battery ratio for your use case
 - 🔍 Supports both with and without Google Play Services for Android phones without them
-- 🏃‍♂️ Supports background location updates
+- 🏃‍ Supports background location updates
 - ⭐️ [Flutter Favorite](https://docs.flutter.dev/development/packages-and-plugins/favorites)

 ## How to use?